 An illness or emergency does not necessarily excuse the student from class, however it is the students' responsibility to be proactive in notifying their professor of absences.

-Official absences are absences due to school-sponsored events (athletic competitions, department organized field trips, attending conferences, presenting papers, etc.) and are considered excused absences.
+Official absences are absences due to school-sponsored events (department organized field trips, attending conferences, presenting papers, etc.) and are considered excused absences.
 Students should contact instructors prior to event/function for coursework assignments and etc.

 Adult programs courses are highly accelerated and students will need to take a great deal of responsibility for their own learning outcomes.
 Attendance is required in each class meeting for the full period of time.
 Any absence must be due to extraordinary circumstances and will require documentation for it to be considered excused.
 Documentation must be provided immediately in order to determine what, if any, accommodations are reasonable or possible.
 Class attendance will directly impact your final grade, and each undocumented absence will be considered unexcused and will result in a 20% reduction in the final grade for the course.